-- "Land of Uz" (Job 1:1) is generally accepted as referring to Uz, the greatgrandson of Noah.
-Genesis 10:23 - Chaldean raiding parties (Job 1:17) on the Bible timeline: Abraham came from the land of the Chaldeans.
-Genesis 15:7 - Mention of these raiders hints at a time before the development of the political structure that would become Babylon. - Another timeline indicator: Eliphaz, the Temanite (Job 2:11) may be the person listed in Genesis 36:11. - That Eliphaz is the firstborn of Esau and his firstborn is named Teman. - Job's story is from the time of the Patriarchs, but the written account is in the literary forms of the time of Solomon. - Job's story is not made up to teach a lesson. - There is no sense that he was not a real person who suffered and met with God - The book of Job is an ancient story, handed down from the time of Abraham and finally written out in the time of Solomon using highly developed forms of Hebrew poetry. - The author of Job did his research well and tells Job's story from the viewpoint of an eyewitness.
+- "Land of Uz" (Job 1:1) is generally accepted as a reference to Uz, the great-grandson of Noah.
+Genesis 10:23 - The mention of Chaldean raiding parties, in Job 1:17, is a clue to placing this story on the Bible timeline.
+Abraham was from Chaldea.
+Genesis 15:7 - Mention of these raiders hints at a time before the development of the political structure that would become Babylon. - Another timeline indicator: Eliphaz, the Temanite (Job 2:11), may be the same person listed in Genesis 36:11. - That Eliphaz is the firstborn of Esau and his firstborn is named Teman. - Although Job's story is from the time of the Patriarchs, the written account is in the literary forms of the time of Solomon. - Job's story is not made up to teach a lesson.
+There is no sense that he was not a real person who suffered and met with God. - The book of Job is an ancient story, handed down from the time of Abraham and written out in the time of Solomon using highly developed forms of Hebrew poetry. - The author of Job did his research well and tells Job's story from the viewpoint of an eyewitness.